maxim-kuzmenko/maxim-kuzmenko.github.io/privacy_policy.md

 # Header 1

-This is a normal paragraph following a header.
+This is a normal x following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 ## Header 2